LinxinHua9999/concrete-defect-reconstruction-with-spacetime-analysis/0_RawData/README.md

 ---

-The following content describes the details of data collection, which comes from the section 3, Reconstruction of defects, of “[3D reconstruction of concrete defects using optical laser triangulation and modified spacetime analysis](https://www.sciencedirect.com/science/article/abs/pii/S0926580522003429)”.
+The following content describes the details of data collection, which comes from the section 3, Reconstruction of defects, of “[3D reconstruction of concrete defects using optical laser triangulation and modified spacetime analysis](https://www.sciencedirect.com/science/article/abs/pii/S0926580522003429)” (figure titles are missing).
 It includes:

 * what the hardware looks like
 * what the videos look like (basic parameters of the video)